Norman Normal

 Norman Normal is a 1968 animated cartoon short, produced by Warner Bros.-Seven Arts Animation.
 It was produced as a collaboration between musician Paul Stookey (of Peter, Paul and Mary fame) and the studio's animation department.
-Rather than being released as part of the Looney Tunes or Merrie Melodies series, it was released as a one-time "Cartoon Special."
+Rather than being released as part of the Looney Tunes or Merrie Melodies series, it was released as a one-time "Cartoon Special".

-The short has been released on disc 4 of the Looney Tunes Golden Collection: Volume 6.